-- Then, put one card face-up slightly lower on the first face-down card and put one card face-down slightly lower on the remaining piles.
+- Afterward, place one card face-up slightly lower on the first face-down card and place one card face-down slightly lower on each of the remaining face-down cards.

 - Repeat the above step until the last pile has a face-up card.

-- Put remaining cards on top of this setup in the left corner.
+- Place remaining cards on top of these 7 piles in the left corner.
 It is called the “Stock Pile”.

 - Four “Foundation Piles” will be created during the game in the right corner.